PSU Football

 KJ Winston S—Tennessee Titans 3rd Round #82 overall pick

-KeAndre Lambert-Smith WR (transferred to Auburn)—LA Chargers 5th Round #158 overall pick
+KeAndre Lambert-Smith WR (transferred to Auburn for 2024 season)—LA Chargers 5th Round #158 overall pick

 Jaylen Reed S—Houston Texans 6th Round #187 overall pick